barelyhuman/reaper.is/content/posts/12042021-This-Weekend-in-BarelyHuman-Dev-Labs---March-10th-and-11th.md

 ---
-title: This Weekend in BarelyHuman Dev Labs - March 10th and 11th
+title: This Weekend in BarelyHuman Dev Labs - April 10th and 11th
 published: true
 date: 12/04/2021
 ---